frc-5160-the-chargers/FRC2024/src/main/java/frc/chargers/C.HARDWARE_WRAPPERS.md

 Chargerlib as a whole is a library that is built on the idea of abstraction between hardware layers.

 A variety of vendors already provide hardware-interface classes for specific pieces of hardware; like the ```CANSparkMax()```, ```CANcoder()``` and ```PhotonCamera()``` classes.
 However, the methods used to retreive data and call actions on these pieces of hardware usually vary from vendor-to-vendor; this makes it hard to switch between components.
 For instance, if you had an Arm Subsystem that started off with a CANSparkMax, it would be very hard to switch that motor to a TalonFX.

+In addition, most vendor classes don't support kmeasure units(due to it being a custom library), which means that without wrappers, we will often have to do manual units conversions as well.

-ChargerLib solves this problem with wrapper classes and interfaces, which abstract away most of the nessecary implementation between classes.
+ChargerLib solves this problem with wrapper classes and interfaces, which abstract away most of the necessary implementation between classes, and return Kmeasure Quantities instead of bare Doubles.

-Instead of accepting a motor class, you can now accept an interface within your class and call the methods from the interface instead.
+If you just need a generic use-case motor without any vendor-specific features, you can now simply accept a generic ```EncoderMotorController``` instead.

-Most wrapper classes start with the term "Charger" as a prefix; for instance, ```ChargerCANcoder()```, ```ChargerCANSparkMax()```, and ```ChargerPhotonCam()```.
+Most wrapper classes start with the term "Charger" as a prefix; for instance, ```ChargerCANcoder()```, ```ChargerSparkMax()```, and ```ChargerPhotonCam()```.

 Disclaimer: the subsystem implementations below are non-advantagekit.
-To see advantagekit implementations, check the AdvantageKit Wrapper section.
+To see advantagekit implementations, check the AdvantageKit Wrapper section(tbd).